Automattic/wp-calypso/docs/server-side-rendering.md

 * Libraries that are used on the server should be mindful of the DOM not being available on the server, and should either: be modified to work without the DOM; have non-DOM specific fallbacks; or fail in an obvious manner.
 * Singletons should be avoided, as once instantiated they will persist for the entire duration of the `node` process.

+### Tests

+In order to ensure that no module down the dependency chain breaks server-side rendering of your Calypso section or page, you should add a test to `renderToString` it.
+This way, when another developer modifies a dependency of your section in a way that would break server-side rendering, they'll be notified by a failed test.

 ### Run different code on the client

 Occasionally, it may be necessary to conditionally do something client-specific inside an individual source file.
 This is quite useful for libraries that are heavily DOM dependent, and require a different implementation on the server.
 Don't do this for React components, as it will likely cause reconciliation errors — factor out your dependencies instead.